 How often is the data updated?

 Annually.
 The 2016 data tables were published May 2, 2016.
 They will be updated in May 2017, depending on Congressional action.
-For those seeking a renewal of a current designation letter please fill out a 2017 request form.
+For those seeking a renewal of a current designation letter, please fill out a 2017 request form.
 Preliminary May 2017 tables are now available.

 Where can I learn more about the EB-5 Immigrant Investor Visa Program?